Adolescent High School Collaborative

 Another unique aspect of Creating Peace is that it’s not delivered in schools.
 We engage with youth in their local community settings with churches, libraries, and youth-serving agencies, partnering with the county’s trauma response team to recruit youth exposed to community violence.
 Our program facilitators have direct investment and long-standing relationships with the youth in their communities and undergo extensive training for their roles.

 As an evolution of this work, we’re also seeking opportunities for more positive engagement between youth and law enforcement officers.
-By strengthening youth-adult connections with youth-led restorative practices, there’s potential to reduce violence and help mitigate youth experiences of implicit bias-based discrimination among law enforcement officers.
+By strengthening youth-adult connections with youth-led restorative practices, there’s potential to reduce violence and help mitigate negative youth experiences among law enforcement officers.